mistersourcerer/servent/README.md

     $ curl http://localhost/broadcast?repeat=3

+## TODO:
+- [ ] Hit the proxy when response asks for it and credentials are available.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.